tanksdude/automated-reddit-video-tool-gui/README.md

 * Balabolka or eSpeak
 * FFmpeg 4.4+ (corresponds to Ubuntu 22.04 (Jammy Jellyfish) or higher)

-Place `balcon.exe` in this project's root folder (if you plan on using Balabolka).

 ### Compiling from source (Windows)

 Currently only Windows x64 with MSVC 2022 is supported.